starkillerOG/reolink_aio/README.md

 ### Description

 This is a package implementing Reolink IP NVR and camera API.
 Also it’s providing a way to subscribe to Reolink ONVIF SWN events, so that real-time events can be received on a webhook.

+### Show your appreciation

+If you appreciate the reolink integration and want to support its development, please consider [sponsering](https://github.com/sponsors/starkillerOG) the upstream library or purchase Reolink products through [this affiliate link](https://reolink.pxf.io/q44QWq).

 ### Prerequisites